 18. Make your home healthier.

 Ditch the many bottles of different cleaners with toxic chemicals for just one or two bottles of homemade natural cleaners.
 It will save you time, money, space in the cupboard and best of all it will give you a healthier home in which you can thrive.
 I switched over 5 years ago to using simple vinegar, water, and essentials oils to clean and freshen my whole home, and I've never met a dirt problem that I couldn't beat.
-I've got all the simple formulas and cheat sheets you need for natural cleaning in my free resource den - get them here.
+Get my favourite formulas here.

 19. Meal plan.

 We all want to eat better, but it can sometimes seem like grocery shopping, recipe hunting and cooking zap all our time and energy in a week.
 Simple living is about reducing unnecessary stress and gaining meaningful time and energy, and a simple meal plan will set you up for a full week of nourishment and productivity.